 Sustainability is a key element of the architecture profession’s approach to design in the 21st century as it tackles the compounding global challenges of resource availability, water quality and increasing pollution.
 It is part of an architect’s approach to protecting the health, safety and welfare of the public.
 Community sustainability goals are fulfilled in large part by an architect’s ability to create practical solutions to the challenges posed by climate change, population growth and the pursuit of more connected, healthier communities.

-What is AIA’s commitment to sustainability?
+AIA's commitment to sustainability

-AIA has a long history promoting sustainability in architecture.
+We have a long history promoting sustainability in architecture.
 From the publication of Environmental Design: Research and Practice in 1971 to the creation of the Committee on the Environment, COTE, in 1990 and connections to the Historic Resources Committee established in 1857, the Institute has long been a leader in sustainable design.
 Our commitment to a better built environment continues in our current programs and planning for what’s to come.